Millie Robinson

 Mildred Jessie "Millie" Robinson (3 December 1924 - 23 January 1994) was an Irish-born Manx road and track cyclist.
-A multiple-time British time trial and road racing champion in the 1950s, she also won the first Tour de France Féminin in 1955 and broke the women’s world hour record in 1958.
+A multiple-time British time trial and road racing champion in the 1950s, she also won the first Tour de France Féminin in 1955 and broke the women's world hour record in 1958.

 Early life

-Robinson was one of nine children (six boys and three girls) born to Thomas and Sarah Robinson in County Mayo, Ireland.
+Robinson was one of nine children (six boys and three girls) born to Thomas and Sarah Robinson in Killala,County Mayo, Ireland.
 In 1935, the family relocated to Peel on the Isle of Man, where she attended Peel Clothworkers’ School.
 During World War II, Millie Robinson served as a Land Girl and met Ann King; the two became members of a cycling club Manx Viking Wheelers.